joakimkistowski/HTTP-Load-Generator/README.md

     Runs the load generator in director mode.
 The director parses configuration files, connects to one or multiple load generators, and writes the results to the result csv file.
-          --randomize-users   With this setting, threads will not pick users (HTTP input generators, LUA script contexts) in order.
+          --randomize-users   With this flag, threads will not pick users (HTTP input generators, LUA script contexts) in order.
 Instead, each request will pick a random user.
 This setting can compensate for burstiness, caused by the fixed order of